cylab-be/smart-router/docs/FisrtInstallSR.md

 ````
 /root/smart-router/docs/setupScripts/setupSR.sh
 ````
+If there is no errors during the script, the smart-routeur is ready !

+You can now see alerts @ http://192.168.1.1:81/alerts.txt

 ### Wireless setup script
-* in case you want a default wireless setting with SSID like the router's hostname and pseudorandom password :
+In case you want a default wireless setting with SSID like the router's hostname and pseudorandom password :

 ````
 /root/smart-router/docs/setupScripts/setupWireless.sh
 ````